 Why Nursing Homes Don’t Let Cases Go to Trial

-But, ultimately, the end game is to keep up the image of the nursing home as a good “citizen” in our community that is doing right by our elderly.
+But, ultimately, the endgame is to keep up the image of the nursing home as a good “citizen” in our community that is doing right by our elderly.
 This is the path to obscene profits, not fighting in the weeds on settlement value with me.
-And it is certainly not in seeing themselves in the Maryland Daily Record or the Baltimore Sun after getting hit with a huge verdict.
-Big verdicts — even if we cannot collect the entire verdict because of the cap — is what these nursing homes fear because they know it will have a chilling effect on sales which is where the real money is.
+And it is not in seeing themselves in the Maryland Daily Record or the Baltimore Sun after getting hit with a huge verdict.
+Big verdicts — even if we cannot collect the entire verdict because of the cap — is what these nursing homes fear because they know it will have a chilling effect on sales, which is where the real money is.

 One More Point for Context

 As I said in the beginning, many of the best malpractice lawyers in Maryland do not take nursing homes.
 For a while, it was Miller & Zois’ policy to just skim the top to take the best nursing home cases.
 This is because the economics of the cases are hard with the cap on damages and the lack of economic damages.
 So while there are certainly a lot of great nursing home lawyers in Maryland, there are also a lot who are happy to get $150,000 to $200,000 for a settlement.
 This deflates the value of these claims and it helps set the price for nursing home cases in Maryland.
-The only way to change that — win or lose — is for the best nursing home lawyers to start trying these cases.
+The only way to change that — win or lose — is for the best nursing home lawyers to try these cases.

 Often the problem is the clients want to accept less than the fair value.
 This is understandable.
 They don’t want to accept the risk and they do not want to relive the loss.
-This is what saves these nursing homes in most cases.
+This saves these nursing homes in most cases.

 Rubber Meet Road